TalBl/C096411/Desiction_Trees.md

 <hr />

 ### Random Forest:
-The algorithm get as input dependence trees and build forest with smaller correlation between the trees
+This algorithm gets as input dependent trees and builds a forest with smaller correlation between the trees.

-For each b=1,2,...,B build tree Tb for subgroup Sb belongs to S in the following steps:
+For each b=1,2,...,B build tree Tb for subset Sb that belongs to S in the following steps:
-	- Choose r indexes random (features) from 1,..,d
+	- Choose r random indexes (features) from 1,..,d
-	- Choose split in the tree acording the r choosen indexes
+	- Choose a random split in the tree according the r chosen indexes
-	- create 2 vertexes according the split
+	- Create 2 vertexes according the split

-That way creates B trees which are building the forest we want.
+That way it creates B trees which consists the forest we want.
-(The random choices in the algotithm that what bring the smaller correlation)
+(The random choices in the algorithm is what reduces the correlation)

 #### Theorem:
-If the trees dependence:
+If the trees are dependent:

 Marking the correlation between the trees: <img src="/C096411/image/less7/12.svg" align="middle" width="194.083pt" height="14.7249pt"/>